genevate/style_guides/programming/languages/ruby/ruby.md

 * Use `CamelCase` for class names.
 * Never use `@@` class variables since the inheritance hierarchy uses the same variable.
 Example: `@@variable`.
-* When implementing an abstract class, raise a NotImplementedError (inherits from RuntimeError) for methods that need to be implimented by a subclass.
+* When implementing an abstract class, throw a NotImplementedError (inherits from RuntimeError) for methods that need to be implimented by a subclass.
 This will, in turn, clearly explain to future developers what needs to be fixed with clear documentation and a stack trace back to the abstract class.
 Example:

         class AbstractExample
           def overwrittable_method
-            raise NotImplementedError, "The method, #overwrittable_method, is not implemented yet." end
+            fail NotImplementedError, "The method, #overwrittable_method, is not implemented yet." end
         end